Reyhaneesmailizadeh/llm-latent-language/README.md

 Conclusion:
-The LLaMa 2 model processes and understands reasoning French data more slowly than regular non-reasoning French data, resulting in delayed English output.
+The LLaMa 2 model processes and understands reasoning French data (English output after the layer 25) more slowly than regular non-reasoning French data (English output before the layer 25), resulting in delayed English output.
 This is not evident if we only consider the French output (blue chart), as there is no noticeable difference between the two diagrams when focusing solely on the blue chart.

 # Precomputed latents